radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * For unwanted Accounting-Requests, the servers should respond with an Accounting-Response containing an Error-Cause attribute with the value 406 ("Unsupported Extension").

-{{RFC6614}} also recommends that a RadSec client observing this Accounting-Response should stop sending Accounting-Request packets to this server.
+{{RFC6614}} also recommends that a RADIUS/TLS client observing this Accounting-Response should stop sending Accounting-Request packets to this server.
-This behavior, however, could lead to problems, especially in proxy fabrics, since the RadSec client cannot determine whether the reply came from the correct server or a RADIUS proxy along the way.
+This behavior, however, could lead to problems, especially in proxy fabrics, since the RADIUS client cannot determine whether the reply came from the correct server or a RADIUS proxy along the way.

 Compared to the {{RFC6614}} recommended replies (CoA-NAK, Disconnect-NAK and Accounting-Response), the Protocol-Error packet is explicitly only applicable to one RADIUS hop and must not be forwarded, which gives the RADIUS client the opportunity to re-route the unwanted packet to a different RADIUS server.
 This also is backwards compatible with existing implementations, since RADIUS clients must ignore any incoming RADIUS packets with an unknown packet type.